jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 #### Learning rate tuning

 Let's have a short recap on tuning the learning rate.
 In early development, we turn off or set them to zero for any un-critical hyperparameters including regularizations.
 With the Adam optimizer, the default learning rate usually works well.
-If we are confidence about the code but yet the loss does not drop, start testing the learning rate.
+If we are confident in the code but yet the loss does not drop, start testing the learning rate.
 Typical learning rate is from $$1$$ to $$1e^{-7}$$.
 Drop the rate each time by a factor of 10.
 Test it in short iterations.
 Monitor the loss closely.
 If it goes up consistently, the learning rate is too high.
 If it does not go down, the learning rate is too low.
 Increase it until it prematurely flattens.

 <div class="imgcap">
 <img src="/assets/dl/mont1.png" style="border:none; width:50%;">